tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### Implementation
 The following step-by-step describes how to implement an analytics integration.
 The limition of the method described in the following steps is that redirect experiments are not supported.
 An alternative approach is documented <a href="#alternative-approach">below</a>, but please mind that the resources provided in the alternative approach are not maintained by Optimizely.

-### 1. Create test page with Optimizely snippet
+### 1. Create a test page with Optimizely snippet
 Create a page to test the integration on.
 On the test page, the Optimizely snippet needs to be added to the top of the &lt;head&gt; section.
 Instructions on how to install the Optimizely snippet can be found on our <a href="https://help.optimizely.com/hc/en-us/articles/200040095-Implement-the-Optimizely-Snippet">knowledge base</a>.

 ### 2. Create and start an experiment for the test page
 Within your Optimizely account, create an experiment that runs on the test page you have created in step 1.
 It isn't necessary to make modification in the experiment, just save and start the experiment.
-Remember the experiment id (see experiment_id in address bar).
+Remember the experiment ID (see experiment_id in address bar).

 When the uploading of the experiment is done (approximately 2 minutes), verify that the experiment is running on the sample page by going to the test page in your browser.
 After a hard refresh the Optimizely experiment should be running.
 You can verify if the experiment is running by opening your JavaScript console and executing `optimizely.activeExperiments`.
 After hitting enter, the console will output an array with your experiment ID in it.